T

 landmark

-A UNESCO World Heritage site, this magnificent former royal residence is one of the largest buildings in Europe.
-Explore its stunning Baroque architecture, the Hall of Diana, and the expansive gardens.
+A magnificent UNESCO World Heritage site, this former royal residence is one of the largest buildings in Piedmont.
+Its stunning Baroque architecture, Grand Gallery, and expansive gardens are breathtaking.
+It's a short trip from Turin.

 2. Midday